LRvdLinden/UptimeRobot-HA-Card/README.md

 ### Prerequisite
 - Make a free [UptimeRobot](https://uptimerobot.com/) account and config what you want to monitor
-- Make sure you have installed the lovelace [uptime-card](https://github.com/dylandoamaral/uptime-card) and [fontawesome icons](https://github.com/thomasloven/hass-fontawesome) this can be done manually or directly via hacs
+- Make sure you have installed the lovelace [uptime-card](https://github.com/dylandoamaral/uptime-card) and [fontawesome icons](https://github.com/thomasloven/hass-fontawesome).
+This can be done manually or directly via hacs

 ### Make Home Assistant intergration
 - Make the intergration with [UptimeRobot in Home Assistant](https://www.home-assistant.io/integrations/uptimerobot/)